 This body of work was made in response to the two earthquakes that occurred in early 2015.
 What started as an urgent need to raise funds for the recovery efforts swiftly turned into a newfound art career.
 I had previously spent time spent volunteering, travelling and living in Nepal and returned to the country shortly before the earthquakes took place.
 My artwork was exhibited across two venues in Reading, alongside a series of events and workshops.
 It was a true Nepalese immersion, through the power of art and community.

-Images: From exhibition opening
+Images: From the exhibition launch night

 Mixed Media on Canvas (Acrylics, Inian Inks), 41cm x 51cm Original: Sold (Print Options are Available)